Hidden Veggie Pasta Sauce

 • Stir in the garlic and add the tomato sauce.
 Reduce the heat to low, partially cover the pan with a lid, leaving a small opening on the side, and let simmer, about 15 minutes.

-• Remove from the heat and add carefully add the mixture to a blender.
+• Remove from the heat and carefully add the mixture to a blender.
 Blend on high speed until smooth, 1 to 2 minutes.

-• In the meantime, boil your pasta of choice in boiling salted water until al dente.
+• In the meantime, cook your pasta of choice in boiling salted water until al dente.
 I used half of my sauce and added the cooked pasta to it with a touch of the pasta water.

 Love This Recipe?